carvel-dev/carvel/site/content/shared/docs/latest/development_guidelines.md

 * Aspirational: a single script that runs linter, no-dirty-files, and unit tests locally

 ### Release Process
-* OSS Releases: We’re mostly trying to use goreleaser, which relies on git tags, but this varies by repo; see the relevant dev.md for details
+* Open Source Software Releases: We’re mostly trying to use goreleaser, which relies on git tags, but this varies by repo; see the relevant dev.md for details
-* Vmware releases: have their own process; Vmware employees should see internal docs.
+* VMware releases: have their own process; VMware employees should see internal docs.